boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

       be treated as an attack by the certificate authorities to overwhelm it.

-   *  Dependency on the CA to manage a large number of certificates.
+   *  Dependency on the CA to issue a large number of certificates.

-   *  If the CPE uses one of its WAN IP addresses to obtain the certificate for the FQDN, the internet-facing HTTP server or a DNS authoritative server on the CPE to complete the HTTP or DNS challenge can be subjected to DDoS attacks.
+   *  If the CPE uses one of its WAN IP addresses to obtain the certificate for the FQDN, the Internet-facing HTTP server or a DNS authoritative server on the CPE to complete the HTTP or DNS challenge can be subjected to DDoS attacks.

 ## Delegated Certificate Issuance

-   The encrypted DNS forwarder is hosted on a CPE and provisioned by a service (e.g., ACS) in the operator's network.
-Each CPE is assigned a unique FQDN (e.g., "cpe-12345.example.com" where 12345 is a unique number).
-It is not recommended that such an FQDN carries any Personally Identifiable Information (PII) or device identification details like the customer number or device's serial number.
+   Let's consider that the encrypted DNS forwarder is hosted on a CPE and provisioned by a service (e.g., ACS) in the operator's network.
+Also, let's assume that each CPE is assigned a unique FQDN (e.g., "cpe-12345.example.com" where 12345 is a unique number).

+   > It is not recommended that such an FQDN carries any Personally Identifiable Information (PII) or device identification details like the customer number or device's serial number.

    The CPE generates a public and private key-pair, builds a certificate signing request (CSR), and sends the CSR to a service in the operator managing the CPE.
-Upon receipt of the CSR, the operator's service can utilize Automatic Certificate Management Environment (ACME)
-   {{?RFC8555}} to automate certificate management functions such as domain validation procedure, certificate issuance, and certificate revocation.
+Upon receipt of the CSR, the operator's service can utilize ACME {{?RFC8555}} to automate certificate management functions such as domain validation procedure, certificate issuance, and certificate revocation.